 - Whole Milk.
 Adds just the right amount of richness without being too heavy.

 - Greek Yogurt.
-Instead of sour cream, I opted to use similarly tangy nonfat Greek yogurt.
+Instead of sour cream, I opted to use similarly tangy nonfat Greek yogurt (like in these Banana Bran Muffins).
 With protein and probiotics, Greek yogurt is a very nutritional swap.

-- Cinnamon + Nutmeg.
+- Cinnamon + Nutmeg + Allspice.
 With its warmth and appeal, cinnamon is a coffee cake essential.
 Nutmeg takes things a step further by adding a nutty flavor.
+Allspice adds a homey, holiday taste.
+(These Gingerbread Apple Muffins have a similar spice profile.)

 - Honey.
-Instead of using all refined sugar in this recipe, I supplemented with honey for some natural sweetness.
-It pairs wonderfully with the other flavors.
+Instead of using all refined sugar in this recipe, I supplemented with honey for some natural sweetness (like in these Zucchini Carrot Muffins).

 - Vanilla.
 Cinnamon coffee cake wouldn’t be complete without the coziness of vanilla.

 - Lemon Zest.
-I love how a touch of lemon zest brightens everything up.
+I love how an unexpected touch of lemon zest brightens everything up.

 - Glaze.
 Powdered sugar, vanilla, and milk make up our glaze.
 It’s truly the “icing” on the (coffee) cake!